How to Quit Smoking Weed

 A counselor or psychologist who specializes in treating addicts can definitely help you break your addiction.
 This person has knowledge and experience with all of the tricks that can work.
 Unfortunately, it’s also a pricey solution for many people.
 Counseling sessions tend to run between $50 and $100 an hour.

 Some insurance plans do cover counseling, but many do not.
 Even if your insurance covers it, you may need to pay hefty co-pays or other fees to meet your deductible.
-It might be the right choice if you feel you need that specialized one-on-one help, but many other options are much better.
+It might be the right choice if you feel you need that specialized one-on-one help, but other options are much better.

 Yes, there is a Marijuana Anonymous group.
 This is a free program committed to helping those who want to quit their marijuana addiction.
 Many people find the support and accountability of this type of program to be beneficial when breaking drug addiction.
 However, the group is not as prevalent as Alcoholics Anonymous.